urbanairship/python-library/docs/push.rst

    push.device_types = ua.device_types('android', 'ios', 'web')

-Use of ``ua.all_`` was deprecated in version 5.0 and will be removed in version 6.0.
+Use of ``ua.all_`` for `device_types` was deprecated in version 5.0 and will be removed in version 6.0.
 Please update to specify only the device_types needed in a given send.

 .. autofunction:: urbanairship.push.payload.device_types